 |

-bulldog. (noun) A man of relentless, savage disposition.
+bulldog. (noun) 1.
+A man of relentless, savage disposition.
+2. A staunch defender, especially in academic or intellectual realms.

 In a news article about the race for the Democratic Party's nomination for governor, the New York Times described the challenger, Nassau County Executive Thomas R. Suozzi, as having “bulldog style.”
 Perhaps the reporter was inspired by Souzzi's paraphrasing of a Harry Truman saying: ''If you want a friend in politics, get a dog.''
 On the other hand, reading his remarks, there‘s little question that Suozzi was blunt in the interview and even used “expletives.”
 This might not necessarily be termed “savagery,” but I think it fits the definition.